Quantum decoherence and relaxation in long-baseline neutrino data: Introduction

 \section{Introduction}

 The discovery of neutrino oscillation~\cite{nobelprize1} about 20 years ago and consequently the fact that neutrinos are massive particles opened a window to new investigations in neutrino physics.
 The neutrino oscillation phenomenon arises from a quantum effect of interference among different neutrino mass eigenstates~\cite{GonzalezGarcia:2002dz}.
 An interesting possibility of investigation is the neutrino quantum decoherence and relaxation, which can affect the interference in oscillating systems~\cite{Ellis:1983jz}.
 Quantum decoherence and relaxation, in general, could be originated by: (i) an intrinsic way, when we have a broadening of the width of the wave packet, and (ii) an extrinsic way, when we have an interaction of the neutrino system with the environment, inducing changes in the neutrino evolution.
-The investigation of the second type is the goal of this work, which can be described by the known Lindblad equation or, being historically correct~\cite{2017OSID...2440001C}, the Gorini-Kossakowski-Sudarshan-Lindblad master equation~\cite{Lindblad1976, Gorini:1975nb}.
+The investigation of the second type is the goal of this work, which can be described by the known Lindblad equation or, being historically correct~\cite{2017OSID...2440001C}, the Gorini-Kossakowski-Sudarshan-Lindblad (GSKL) master equation~\cite{Lindblad1976, Gorini:1975nb}.
+This equation has been applied to particle physics for a longtime and more recently to neutrino physics.